carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 The logistic function of odds is a sum of the __weighted features__.
 This makes the log-odds function a linear function, and logistic regression a linear classifier.
-We will not be going through the math, so trust us on this!
 What is important to understand is that the change in one feature by a unit changes the odds ratio.
 So logistic regression treats each feature independently.
 This affects what type of rules it can learn.

-> ## Definition
->
-> Feature weights - determine the importance of a feature in a model.
-{: .callout}

-Another important characteristic of logistic regression features is how they affect the probability.
+So, an important characteristic of logistic regression features is how they affect the probability.
 If the feature weight is positive then the probability of the outcome increases, for example the probability that a T-cell is active increases.
 If the feature weight is negative then the probability of the outcome decreases, or in our example, the probability that a T-cell is active decreases.